Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 Find search volume in Google – Google Search Operator allintitle

-How to estimate the difficulty of keywords with the Keyword Golden Ratio method?
+How to Assess Keyword Difficulty using the Keyword Golden Ratio Method?

-Let’s take as an example the KGR of the keyword “best shaver for men”, the procedure will be as follows:
+Let’s take the example of the KGR of the keyword “best razor for men”.
+Here’s the procedure to follow:

-First, we start by defining the search volume of “best shaver for men”, which is 7’310 according to Keyword Surfer.
+• Start by determining the search volume of the term “best razor for men”, which is 7310 according to Keyword Surfer.

 Search volume allintitle